 You can also buy a KL Travel Pass which gives you access to a single or round-trip ticket via the KLIA Ekspress Airport Transfer in addition to unlimited rides on the LRT, MRT and KL Monorail, valid for 2 days.

 You can hop on the Go KL City Bus which is a free bus service that goes around the main attractions in Kuala Lumpur.

-Grab is a much cheaper option than taxis and usually costs about US$ 1 to US$ 2.40 (RM 4 to RM 10) per trip within the city.
-Grab from the airport to the city center will set you back about US$ 15.70 (RM 65), excluding toll fee which usually cost less than US$ 2.40 (RM 10).
+Grab is a much cheaper option than taxis and usually costs about US$ 1 to US$ 2.40 (RM 4 to RM 10) per trip within the city center.
+On the other hand, a Grab from the airport to the city center will set you back about US$ 15.70 (RM 65), excluding toll fee which usually costs less than US$ 2.40 (RM 10).